MercersKitchen/Advanced-CS/README.md

   - Use getters and setters for security of classes
   - Note: uses `value` that is insecure; changed in later versions
 - Layout rest of Table (net, GUI for Scoreboard and Buttons)
+- Prototype various effects with ball class
+  - these need to be incorporated into the class

 ### To Include
 - Dark Mode